El Rushbeau and the EIB network, the Limbaugh Institute for Advanced Conservative Studies.

 My husband, I wish I could bring back his economy, and I'll be talking to my husband about that.

-She's not going to answer question Mrs. Clinton isn't it true that you've you you call women bimbos and you personally sought to destroy them for coming forward and explaining how your husband hit on them whatever he did.
+She's not going to answer question, Mrs. Clinton, isn't it true that you call women bimbos and you personally sought to destroy them for coming forward and explaining how your husband had hit on them or whatever he did?

 I want these people to be paid back for everything they've done, and I want it to happen in front of the country.

-And therefore, since I can't do it, I hope Trump will come up and do what.
+And therefore, since I can't do it, I hope Trump will come up and do it.

 And then I end up thinking, you know, that could be a winner.